Harwich, Massachusetts: Climate

-According to the Köppen climate classification system, Harwich, Massachusetts, has a warm-summer, wet all year, humid continental climate (Dfb).
+According to the Köppen climate classification system, Harwich, Massachusetts, has a warm-summer, wet year round, humid continental climate (Dfb).
 Dfb climates are characterized by at least one month having an average mean temperature ≤ 32.0 °F (≤ 0.0 °C), at least four months with an average mean temperature ≥ 50.0 °F (≥ 10.0 °C), all months with an average mean temperature ≤ 71.6 °F (≤ 22.0 °C), and no significant precipitation difference between seasons.
-The average seasonal (Nov–Apr) snowfall total is around 30 in (76 cm).
-The average snowiest month is February which corresponds with the annual peak in nor'easter activity.
-The plant hardiness zone is 7a with an average annual extreme minimum air temperature of 4.0 °F (−15.6 °C).
+The average seasonal (Nov–Apr) snowfall total is approximately 30 inches (76 cm).
+The average snowiest month is February, which corresponds with the annual peak in nor'easter activity.
+The plant hardiness zone is 7a, with an average annual extreme minimum air temperature of 4.0 °F (−15.6 °C).

 Ecology

 According to the A. W. Kuchler U.S. potential natural vegetation types, Harwich, Massachusetts, would primarily contain a Northeastern oak/pine (110) vegetation type with a Southern mixed forest (26) vegetation form.